 The performance of the revetment was tested in the GWK large scale flume, Hannover, Germany, through the ‘DynaRev’ experiment.
 The experiment was designed to assess the behaviour and the capacity of the revetment to adapt and protect sandy beaches against waves attack and SLR.

-Paul is a PhD student based at the department of Architecture and Civil Engineering at the University of Bath.
-He is part of the Water, Environment and Infrastructure Resilience (WEIR) research group, and the Water Innovation and Research Centre (WIRC).
-Paul’s research is focused on physical and numerical modelling to better understand beach profile evolution under SLR.
-He is also interested in general coastal protection with a specific expertise in submerged artificial reef and dynamic revetment.
+Paul’s WISE CDT studentship was located in the department of Architecture and Civil Engineering at the University of Bath.
+He was part of the Water, Environment and Infrastructure Resilience (WEIR) research group, and the Water Innovation and Research Centre (WIRC).
+Paul’s research was focused on physical and numerical modelling to better understand beach profile evolution under SLR.
+His interests include general coastal protection with a specific expertise in submerged artificial reef and dynamic revetment.
 He is also trained in operational oceanography and survey management.